choria-io/website/docs/content/federation/overview/index.md

 weight = 100
 +++

-Deploying large distributed Collectives can be tricky mainly due to the operation concerns of running a single huge Middleware Deployment spanning multiple Data Centres or even Countries.
+Deploying large distributed Collectives can be tricky mainly due to the operation concerns of running a single huge Middleware deployment spanning multiple Data Centres or even Countries.

 In the past there was no choice but to run such a single distributed Middleware deployment.
 With Choria you can divide your network into smaller, managable, parts and use a component called a *Federation Broker* to combine them into a single entity.
 If your network span multiple datacenters Federating your networks using the Federation Broker is recommended.